learnlatex/learnlatex.github.io/en/lesson-01.md

 ---
 lang: "en"
-title: "What is LaTeX and how does it work?"
+title: "LaTeX Basics"
-description: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Pellentesque felis orci, faucibus eget sollicitudin vel, varius eget ipsum.
-Duis sed sodales leo."
+description: "This lesson explains the basics of what LaTeX is and how it works in contrast to common word processors such as Microsoft Word or LibreOffice Writer."
 ---

 Unlike common word processors such as Microsoft Word or LibreOffice Writer, LaTeX